Marymount University Nursing Programs (B,S,N., M.S.N. and D.N.P.)

 - 1,000 post-baccalaureate practice hours (500 can be carried over from previous M.S.N. degree)

-The D.N.P. specific courses are offered in an executive format that combines independent asynchronous learning with virtual online meetings through audio video conferencing culminating in a two-day on-campus executive experience at the end of each semester.
+The D.N.P. specific courses are offered in an executive format that combines independent asynchronous learning with virtual online meetings through audio video conferencing.
 Small cohort sizes foster collegiality, collaboration and professional success.

 Marymount University is affiliated with numerous health care agencies and clinical sites throughout the District of Columbia, Maryland and Virginia area.
 These partnerships provide students with rich practice opportunities in clinical settings.
 Close proximity to the nation’s capital opens students to experiences with lobbyists, health care policy makers and nursing executives as courses with residency requirements are completed.